Emma (novel): Gendered space

 Wiltshire wrote about Austen's use of "gendered space" in Emma, noting the female characters have a disproportionate number of scenes in the drawing rooms of Highbury while the male characters often have scenes outdoors.
-Wiltshire noted that Jane Fairfax cannot walk to the post office in the rain to pick up the mail without becoming the object of village gossip while Mr. Knightley can ride all the way to London without attracting any gossip.
-Wiltshire described the world that the women of Highbury live in as a sort of prison, writing that in the novel "...women's imprisonment is associated with deprivation, with energies and powers perverted in their application, and events, balls and outings are linked with the arousal and satisfaction of desire".
+Wiltshire noted that Jane Fairfax cannot walk to the post office in the rain to pick up the mail without becoming the object of village gossip while Mr Knightley can ride all the way to London without attracting any gossip.
+Wiltshire described the world that the women of Highbury live in as a sort of prison, writing that in the novel "... women's imprisonment is associated with deprivation, with energies and powers perverted in their application, and events, balls and outings are linked with the arousal and satisfaction of desire".

+In addition to Wiltshire’s observations, critics have noted that Austen’s depiction of gendered spaces in Emma reflects the limited public agency available to women of her class.
+Claudia L. Johnson has argued that Emma’s frequent presence in drawing rooms and parlors highlights how Regency‑era women’s influence was largely confined to domestic and semi‑domestic spheres, while men like Mr Knightley navigate both private and public arenas without scrutiny.
+These spatial divisions are not merely settings but serve as symbolic boundaries that shape each character’s opportunities and constraints.
+For instance, Emma’s attempts at matchmaking and social maneuvering take place almost entirely within these indoor, community‑oriented spaces, reinforcing the notion that her power is relational rather than institutional.
+Scholars have suggested that Austen uses these contrasts between interior and exterior spaces to critique the rigid social structures of her time and to highlight the subtle forms of influence women could exert within the limitations imposed on them.